 After a terrifying flight for life helicopter ride in April, Pastor Robert Morris of Gateway Church in Texas returned to the pulpit this weekend.
 Explaining what happened to him and the incredible events and people that aligned to save his life, Robert Morris said the experience taught him three important things.

 “I’m here because of prayers and some phenomenal first responders and medical professionals,” Robert Morris began.
 He then told the story of the events that unfolded nearly two months ago.

-The day after Easter Morris had hernia surgery.
+The day after Easter, Robert Morris had hernia surgery.
 Originally, he explained, they thought his medical emergency had something to do with this surgery, but now he knows everything with that surgery went as it was supposed to, and what happened to him afterward was virtually unexplainable.

 Later that day, Morris passed out again while trying to stand up.
 When the paramedics came the second time, they tried taking his pulse.
 Morris explains his pulse was so low, neither paramedic could feel it.
 Using humor to break the tension of the story he was recalling, Morris said it was a little bizarre listening to two paramedics ask each other if they could feel a pulse and listen to their whole conversation while lucid.
 One paramedic, who had experience as a helicopter medic, told Morris his situation was “life or death” and that he needed to be transported by helicopter immediately.